artefactory/artefactory-connectors-kit/README.md

 ## Philosophy

 The application is composed of **3 main components** (*implemented as Python classes*).
-When combined, these components act as an EL(T) pipeline, allowing you to stream data from a source to the destination of your choice:
+When combined, these components act as an E(T)L pipeline, allowing you to stream data from a source to the destination of your choice:

 - [Readers](nck/readers) are reading data from an API source, and transform it into a stream object.
 - [Streams](nck/streams) (*transparent to the end-user*) are local objects used by writers to process individual records collected from the source.